AWWWARDS NOMINEE

 Black Iron Doors, frames, bench

 Steel French doors and matching transom windows define the front of the room.
-The leather bench frame and coat tree picks up the same line so the metalwork reads as one system, not three separate objects.
+The leather bench frame and coat tree picks up the same line so the metalwork holds together as one system, not three separate objects.

 Antiqued Brass Chandelier

 An alabaster pendant set in hand-rubbed brass, hung dead-center.
-Oversized on purpose so the room reads vertical from the doorway.
+Oversized on purpose so the room pulls vertical from the doorway.
 The closest thing to jewelry the entry gets.

 Vintage Wool Rug runner